 The anxiety had more to do with his performance compared to his peers.
 While it is easy to look back and laugh a bit, I can imagine how difficult it must have been for him.
 I see this today only I would say it is ten times worse.
 Most folks don’t like to be seen as being vulnerable or fallible.
 That couldn’t be further from the truth, showing up to one of classes his a huge accomplishment.
 I commend those who have the courage to do so, many are returning students and some are new, but they all know that it’s time to put on their big boy or girl pants and go all in all the time.

 One of the first things I do is to congratulate those who show up because even though someone might register we still see a no-show occasionally.
 I then tell everyone my expectations of them and their performance.
 It is no secret that I hold class members to a high standard, but the difference is I believe they can each attain new levels of skill.
 I believe in empowering the student and giving them the platform to excel.
-In my experience they eagerly step up to the plate and give it their all, they just need the recognition that is what I expect of them and the venue to perform.
+In my experience they eagerly step up to the plate and give it their all.
+They need the recognition, what I expect of them and the venue to perform.